SPHERE-PPL/Contest-Example-Mpox/README.md

-# Turing PPL Forecasting Competition Template
+# Turing PPL Forecasting Competition Example - Mpox

-This is the official template repository for Turing PPL Forecasting Competitions.
+This is an example competition repo for the Turing PPL forecasting events.
+It will have all of the information sections you will find in active competitions and will mostly follow the same rules/timelines.

+## Introduction [^readme-1]

+[^readme-1]: Adapted from WHO Mpox Dashboard (<https://worldhealthorg.shinyapps.io/mpx_global/>)

+Mpox is an infectious disease that can cause a painful rash, enlarged lymph nodes, fever, headache, muscle ache, back pain and low energy.
+Most people fully recover, but some get very sick.

+Mpox is caused by the monkeypox virus (MPXV).
+It is an enveloped double-stranded DNA virus of the *Orthopoxvirus* genus in the *Poxviridae* family, which includes variola, cowpox, vaccinia and other viruses.
+There are two distinct clades of the virus: clade I (with subclades Ia and Ib) and clade II (with subclades IIa and IIb).

+A global outbreak of clade IIb began in 2022 and continues to this day, including in some African countries.
+There are also growing outbreaks of clades Ia and Ib affecting the Democratic Republic of the Congo and other countries in Africa.
+As of August 2024, clade Ib has also been detected beyond Africa.

+The natural reservoir of the virus is unknown, but various small mammals such as squirrels and monkeys are susceptible.

+The dataset included in this forecasting competition covers the period from Jan 2022 to July 2024.

-Each competition will have its own repository with pre-prepared data (found in the data folder) and a template report (demo_analysis.qmd) that will showcase how to load the data, perform analyses and then export results into the correct format.
-There will also be a folder for any additional scripts that are required.
-Any coding languages are allowed but all analyses must be reproducible by the panel.
+This competition has its own repository with pre-prepared data (found in the data folder) and a template report (demo_analysis.qmd) which showcases how to load the data, perform analyses and then export results into the correct format.
+There is also be a folder for any additional scripts that are required.

-More details about the competitions and the Turing PPL Community can be found at: <https://TuringPPL.github.io>.

-The remainder of this README will show the different sections that will usually be included in the competition set-up.

-## Introduction
+## Forecasting Outputs

-This is for setting the scene and providing details relating to the Annual Meeting and the drivers behind the competition.
+For this example competition, we are looking to forecast monthly regional case numbers for the 6 WHO regions (African, Eastern Mediterranean, European, Region of the Americas, South-East Asia, Western Pacific) for the 12 month following the end of the collected data (i.e. August 2024 - July 2025)

 ## Joining the Competition & Getting Started

 Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.

 ## Rules

-There will be generic rules on the website but here we will give the specific timelines for submissions and how the panel will be assessing the accuracy of the predictions.
+- Any coding languages are allowed but all analyses must be reproducible by the panel.
+- All entries must be loaded into a public Github repo.
+- All entries must follow the submission formats outlined below.
+- All entries must include a 500-1000 word report to accompany any analyses.
+This can be as a seperate PDF or incorporated into a quarto/jupyter notebook.

 ## How to Submit

 ## Connect with the Community

-Each competition will be stored in its own repo within the TuringPPl organisation and we will also have a Zulip space for each.
-Links should be placed here and how we plan to communicate on a regular basis.
+This competition has a page on our TuringPPL Zulip where teams can message and get clarification/advice.
+We will also be monitoring the competition repo.
+Regular updates will be posted on both platforms.

 ## License